tebe-nigrelli/MMN-Group-Project/README.md

   </p>
 </div>

-Feature selection for static gratings is visualized in Figure 7a in the Appendix.
-The confusion matrices for Random Forest, SVM, and Logistic Regression models for static gratings are presented in Figures 8a and 9 in the Appendix.
+Feature selection for static gratings is visualized in the Appendix.
+The confusion matrices for Random Forest, SVM, and Logistic Regression models for static gratings are presented in the Appendix.

 <div align="center">
 <table>